 ICC holds a financial strength rating of "B++" (Good) by A.M.
 Best, the fifth highest rating out of 15 rating classifications.
 Our most recent evaluation by A.M.
-Best occurred on March 28, 2017, when A.M.
+Best occurred on March 22, 2018 however the ratings from this evaluation have not yet been released.
+Our most prior evaluation occurred on March 28, 2017, when A.M.
 Best affirmed its outlook as positive for ICC's issuer credit rating, and affirmed its financial strength rating of "B++" and issuer credit rating of "bbb" (Good).
 Financial strength ratings are used by producers and customers as a means of assessing the financial strength and quality of insurers.
 Issuer credit ratings is an opinion by A.M.
 Best of an entity's ability to meet its ongoing financial obligations.
 If our financial position deteriorates, we may not maintain our favorable financial strength and issuer credit ratings from A.M.
 Best.
 A downgrade of our rating could severely limit or prevent us from writing desirable business or from renewing our existing business.
 In addition, a downgrade could negatively affect our ability to implement our strategy.
 See Item 1.
 Business - A.M.
 Best Rating.